sara-nl/spiderdocs/source/Pages/contributing_howto.rst

 GitHub edit/preview on the other hand is good enough for minor, textual changes, but is otherwise the least preferred option.

+Below you will find information for each of the methods.

 .. _test-on-docker: